Tools4everBV/HelloID-Conn-Prov-Target-Topicus-SomToday-HRMService/readme.md

 ### Remarks
 - As implementer, you need your own set of credentials before you can implement this connector.
 Therefore you need to sign a contract with the supplier.
+- As implementer, you can use the HelloID proxy to obtain a token.
+(This must be requested separately)
+- The connectAPI and HRMservices mmust be activated by the supplier.
 - A School (also knows as an 'organization' within Somtoday) might have multiple departments (or vestigingen).
-Accounts are correlated based on the value of the 'Organization.Name' in the contract.

 #### Creation / correlation process